 If you’re running a small business and haven’t considered Pinterest a viable source of traffic for your website, you’re missing out on a huge marketing opportunity.
 To generate leads on Pinterest, your pins need to do more than move people to like and repin.

 More than half of all traffic to Pinterest is from mobile browsers, which means by posting more frequently to Pinterest, you have the chance to increase your mobile presence.

 Pinterest is primarily a visual experience.
-Images help convey stories that can evoke a sense of emotion in us.
-Choose high quality photographs and use them in the pins you create to promote your content.
-The right images can make the viewer ask, “What’s going on in this picture?”
+Images help convey stories that can evoke an emotion in us.
+Choose high-quality photographs and use them in the pins you create to promote your content.
+The right images can make the viewer ask “What’s going on in this picture?”.
 Once you’ve captured their attention, you’ve likely induced them to click through to your site and learn the rest of the story.